Adults Behaving Badly… 5 Common Problems Adults Confront – or Cause – in Mass and How to Overcome Them

 Many of us, however, have forgotten or never were taught the “why” of Mass.
 And while there are certainly better explanations1, please accept this very abbreviated one for our purposes: we gather to praise and give sacrificial worship to the Almighty One who is awesomely generous to us.
 In fact, His charity is so boundless that anything we offer to Him has actually been given to us by Him, including the most perfect sacrifice, Jesus, re-presented at each Mass.
 Alleluia!

 Yet consciously or subconsciously, we may approach Sunday mornings with the expectation of getting something out of the hour – maybe an inspiring sermon, uplifting music, or a little quiet time in an otherwise hectic life.
 These are all great things, and frequently occur.
+But those (and all) aspects of Mass are intended to assist us in glorifying God.

-But the purpose of Mass is to give, not to get.
+In other words, the purpose of Mass is to give, not to get.

 Unless we realize that, we’re a little out of step from the get-go.
-Without an understanding that Mass is centered on glorifying God, both the prescribed as well as the recommended behaviors may not make sense.
+Without an understanding that Mass is centered on praising God, both the prescribed as well as the recommended behaviors may not make sense.

 That said, let’s get to the five problem areas and see where we can make some adjustments.